infra223/LogiLockLED/README.md

 # LogiLockLED
 Application to light up Lock Keys (Num, Caps or Scroll Lock) depending on state.
 This is compatible with Logitech Gaming Keyboards and requires G Hub to be installed and running.

-An customizable On-Screen Display is available to visually indicate lock changes on screen.
+A customizable On-Screen Display is available to visually indicate lock changes on screen.

 # Releases